Easy No-Bake Cheesecake

 This easy no-bake cheesecake is the most perfect 5 ingredient no-bake cheesecake recipe!
 It takes just 5 minutes to make and requires merely mixing the filling and smoothing it inside a graham cracker crust.
 The cheesecake sets up in the refrigerator and the end result is a smooth, creamy, and slightly tangy dessert!

 Topping ideas are endless but we love to eat our easy no-bake cheesecake with fresh fruit, raspberry sauce, or if you’re a cheesecake purist, a fork is all you’ll need.
+And if you love cheesecake, be sure to try my Crumbl New York Cheesecake Cookies, Crumbl Raspberry Cheesecake Cookies and my Crumbl Salted Caramel Cheesecake Cookies!

 Why This Recipe Works

-- The textures and flavors are spot on: buttery, crunchy graham cracker crust with a velvety smooth cheesecake filling.
+- Amazing textures.
+The textures and flavors are spot on: buttery, crunchy graham cracker crust with a velvety smooth cheesecake filling.
 Add fresh fruit for topping and you have a decadent dessert suitable for any major holiday or special occasion.
 No one needs to know you made this egg free cheesecake in a matter of minutes!

 - Graham Cracker Crust: Use a homemade crust or store bought.
 I always use homemade as I think it tastes a million times better.